 |November 30, 2016||December 11, 2016|

-The Indiana Historical Bureau's Bicentennial Signage program has been endorsed by the Indiana Bicentennial Commission.
+The Indiana Historical Bureau's Bicentennial Signage program was endorsed by the Indiana Bicentennial Commission.

-Working with the Commission and its Endorsements Committee, the Indiana Historical Bureau aims to help communities and organizations mark their Bicentennial activity in a lasting way.
+Working with the Commission and its Endorsements Committee, the Indiana Historical Bureau aimed to help communities and organizations mark their Bicentennial activity in a lasting way.

 You can learn more and apply for a Bicentennial sign for your endorsed Legacy Project by visiting: http://in.gov/history/4081.htm